Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 The next process of my build was to create some "json" fixtures for my products and categpories to go.
 At first I was slightly confused how to make these from scratch but after making my mentor Gerry explained the "many to one" and "one to many" theory with database structure, the schema made sense which in turn, helped build the models and fixtures.
 After making the initial 7 categories, I tried adding my products via the admin panel on the site.
 Unfortuantely, only the images uplaoded transferred into the project directory, the "json" file was not updated with product information.
 From here, I manually built the product fixture and input, two sets of item data to test it was pulling through.
 Following the cmd "python3 manage.py loaddata products", on the products page I was met with two product query sets as text, which indicated success, see image below:
 - insert image of query set product page

+Once I knew the product query sets were loading, I could move on to creating the products in the "products.json" and render the fixtures on to the "all_products" template page.
+Bar the uncentered line, everything pulled through well from the backend and all the product images, price and other information were displayed on the page as should be:
+- insert image of all products page

 ## HTML CSS and Python validation checks

 ### HTML